 Cobra snakebite envenomation symptoms depend on the species and can include drowsiness, nausea, vomiting, violent abdominal pain, cramps, swelling, bruising, blistering around the site of the bite, labored breathing, rapid heart rate, weak pulse, and diarrhea.

-If you are bit by a cobra or one of its cousins, seek treatment immediately.
+If you are bitten by a cobra or one of its cousins, seek treatment immediately.

 Venom in Medicine

 Cobra venom is highly valuable to medical research.
-A number of medicines including blood thinners and heart medications have been created using some of the components in venom, and anticancer and anti-inflammatory medicines are being created and tested.
+Several medicines including blood thinners and heart medications have been created using some of the components in venom, and anticancer and anti-inflammatory medicines are being created and tested.

 Venomics, the study of venom, is an exciting field with a lot of potential to help people in the future.